BAN-AI-Multics/dps8m/docs/txt/README-macOS.txt

 Many newer Macintosh systems, including all Apple Silicon-based Macs require the binaries to be code signed before they can be executed.

-From a Terminal window, use the "codesign" tool, distributed with Apple Xcode or the Apple Xcode Command-Line Tools, as follows:
+From the Apple menu, start the "System Settings" application, select "Privacy & Security" and ensure "Allow applications from" is set to "Anywhere".
+From a Terminal window, using the "codesign" tool, distributed with Xcode or the Apple Xcode Command-Line Tools, run:

-codesign -s - dps8
+    codesign -f -s "-" dps8
-codesign -s - prt2pdf
+    codesign -f -s "-" prt2pdf
-codesign -s - punutil
+    codesign -f -s "-" punutil

 Depending on your system architecture, your version of macOS, and your system settings, even after signing the binaries, you might still receive a notice such as:

-              "dps8" can't be opened because Apple
-             cannot check it for malicious software.
+    "dps8" can't be opened because Apple cannot check it for malicious software.
 This software needs to be updated.
     Contact the developer for more information.

 In this case, click on "Show in Finder" button, Control-click the icon, choose "Open" from the shortcut menu, and then click "Open".